 Shaking the Money Tree for Film and Video Fundraising

-Learn about how to prepare yourself for fundraising, developing fundraising trailers for your film, the ins and outs of crowdfunding with sites like Kickstarter and IndieGoGo, fundraising house parties, and more.
-Join our live Q&A, tap the expertise of our featured panelists, and share your own expertise.
-We devote most of the hour to your questions and comments!
+Learn about how to prepare yourself for fundraising, develop fundraising trailers for your film, get up to speed on the ins and outs of crowdfunding with sites like Kickstarter and IndieGoGo, and how to organize fundraising house parties, and more.

 See also our Knowledge Base Article for more resources: Where can I find grants for film or videomakers?